-BC aligns with the Public Health Agency of Canada (PHAC) to determine which variants are classified as VoCs.
-Currently, the VoCs include:
+BC aligns with the Public Health Agency of Canada (PHAC) to determine which variants are classified as variants of concern.
+Currently, the variants of concern include:

 Gamma (P.1) the variant first reported in Japan but later identified as originating in Brazil, which may be able to re-infect people who have had COVID-19.
 Gamma includes two sublineages P.1.1 and P.1.2.
 Some current treatments may not work as well on cases of this variant.

 Beta (B.1.351) the variant first reported in South Africa, spreads more easily than older strains and has numerous sublineages.
 Some current treatments and vaccines may not work as well on cases of this variant and its sublineages, yet this VoC did not become established globally.